Rebecca Lepkoff: Biography

-Rebecca Lepkoff (née Brody) was born August 4, 1916 on Hester Street in the Lower East Side of Manhattan, the daughter of Isadore Brody and Anna Rose Schwartz, Jewish emigrants from Minsk, Russia, who arrived in New York City in 1910.
+Rebecca Lepkoff (née Brody) was born August 4, 1916, on Hester Street on the Lower East Side of Manhattan, the daughter of Isadore Brody and Anna Rose Schwartz, Jewish emigrants from Minsk, Russian Empire (now Belarus), who arrived in New York City in 1910.
 Isadore Brody was a tailor who quickly adjusted to life in the United States, while his wife, Anna, found her new life difficult and resisted becoming Americanized.
 Living in tenements, the growing family moved several times but always remained within the boundaries of the Lower East Side.
 In time, the family of eight was living in a two-bedroom tenement apartment, but Rebecca recalled many early happy memories.
 In 1927, her mother, shortly after the birth of her youngest daughter, suffered a nervous breakdown and never fully recovered.
 Rebecca's older sister, Celia, then 13, took on most of the responsibility of maintaining the family, and to work, dressed up and claimed she was 16.

 The breakdown of her mother had a profound impact on the family, and Rebecca struggled through junior high school.
-She then attended Seward Park High School but dropped out at age 16, as the brunt of the Great Depression bore down in the Lower East Side.
+She then attended Seward Park High School but dropped out at age 16, as the brunt of the Great Depression bore down on the Lower East Side.
 Of the period, she noted:

 Later, she attended night school and earned her high school diploma.

 In her teenage years, it was sports and her newly discovered athletic ability that drove her forward.
 "I became very good as an athlete," she noted, and "Seward Park had [organized] competitions in the playground...They had races and whatnot.
 And I caught a couple of medals—in the 100 yard dash.
 I was pretty good, physically."
 She also took gymnastic classes and played basketball at the Educational Alliance, a settlement house and community center on the Lower East Side.